Hypnobrew/SR-ChromeApp/README.md

-Use Browserify for compiling react to proper javascript
+Use Browserify for compiling react JSX to plain javascript (For performance, and also only supported when building chrome extensions)

 npm install -g browserify reactify browserify -t rectify source > target